 We partner with local organizations and community members to engage in the central Bhutanese philosophy of reciprocity and service.

-Traveling on Bhutanese roads is an adventure no matter what form of transport you choose!
+Traveling through Bhutan is an adventure no matter what form of transport you choose!
 We use vans, buses, planes and our feet to carry us around the country.

 We have a 3-day trek that involves camping, as well as multiple opportunities for day hikes in the surrounding hills and mountains.